the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 ## Arrow Functions

 You have learned a lot about functions at this point: as a beginner, you know that there are functions in JavaScript and that they are first-class citizens (meaning: they can be passed around as values).
-As an aspiring intermediate JavaScript developer, you know about callback functions.
-Now, as a modern JavaScript developer, we will get to know the modern concept of **arrow functions**.
-Take the following function as example which is not using an arrow function yet:
+As an aspiring intermediate JavaScript developer, you know about callback functions as well.
+Next, as a modern JavaScript developer, you will get to know **arrow functions**.
+Take the following function declaration as example which is not using an arrow function yet:

 {title="index.js",lang="javascript"}
 ~~~~~~~